Corina Ungureanu: Nude posing

 appeared in two Japanese DVDs, Gold Bird and Euro Angels, performing gymnastics routines nude and topless.

 A second nude photobook appeared at the same time.
 A number of photographs from the photobook and DVDs were subsequently published in the Japanese magazine Shukan Gendai.
 An edited version of the DVDs entitled 3 Gold Girls was released in Germany in 2004.

 The DVDs proved controversial as some of the scenes and publicity material featured the gymnasts in their official Romanian team leotards.
 It later emerged that they had not been aware of the contractual obligation to wear their official leotards until filming had already begun.
-It was reported they were paid USD$40,000.
+It was reported they were paid US$40,000.
 In the wake of the controversy, the Romanian Gymnastics Federation banned Ungureanu and her former teammates from coaching or refereeing in official competitions in Romania from 2002 to 2007.
 To compensate, Ungureanu spent some time coaching in Italy.